Xero VS QuickBooks Online

 Both QuickBooks Online and Xero use data encryption, redundancy, and physical security measures at their prospective data centers.
 However, Xero boasts an unheard-of 99.97% uptime and has one of the strongest security reputations in the cloud accounting world.
 Of course, QuickBooks has one of the other strongest reputations in the accounting world, so, again, you really can’t go wrong with either option in this regard.

-QuickBooks Online put up a very good fight, but in the end, Xero edged out the competition in a few key areas.
+QuickBooks Online put up a very good fight, but in the end, Xero edges out the competition in a few key areas.
 Xero offers accessible features, better customer service, and more positive reviews.
-In this comparison mash-up, the people truly have spoken, and Xero is the winner.
+In this comparison, the people truly have spoken, and Xero is the winner.

-Read our full Xero and QuickBooks Online reviews for more information.
-After doing your research, be sure to take advantage of the free trials that accounting software companies offer and feel free to reach out with any questions you have along the way.
+Check out our full Xero and QuickBooks Online reviews for more information.
+After doing your research, be sure to take advantage of the free trials on offer and feel free to reach out with any questions you have along the way.